Perspective | Before it was a school for Army spies, Baltimore’s Fort Holabird housed German prisoners of war

 Most camps — Holabird included — had craft rooms where prisoners could create handiworks.
 Periodic craft fairs were open to civilians, who flocked to purchase interesting souvenir artwork created by the enemy combatants.

 In a 1981 article about Maryland’s POW camps, The Post’s Eugene L. Meyer recounted the story of one German prisoner tasked with painting murals of air combat on the walls of a coffee shop at Andrews Air Force Base, then known as Andrews Field.
-When someone noticed that his design featured a disproportionate number of allied planes being shot down, he was taken off the job.
+When someone noticed that his design featured a disproportionate number of Allied planes being shot down, he was taken off the job.

 Before shipping off to Vietnam in 1967, Bob Hurt passed through Fort Holabird.
 He took the Army’s Basic Officers Intelligence course there.
 While a hot war raged in Southeast Asia, the Cold War percolated nearly everywhere else in the world, as the United States and its allies sought to counter the Soviet Union.